zeid-hub/python-p3-v2-orm-properties/README.md

 python lib/debug.py
 ```

-The `debug.py` file seeds the tables with data.
-We can attempt to assign invalid
+The `debug.py` file seeds the tables with random data.
+We can attempt to assign
-values:
+invalid values (NOTE: your data will look different):

 ```py
 ipdb> Department.get_all()